MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Mexico/how-to-manage-customer-credit-information.md

     ms.author: edupont

 ---
-# How to: Manage Customer Credit Information
+# How to: Manage Customer Credit Information (Mexico)
 In [!INCLUDE[navnow](../../includes/navnow_md.md)], you can add comments to customer credit information.
 You can also hold and block customers with bad credit before shipping or invoicing occurs.

 ## To add comments to customer credit information